 Getting Rid of Giant Ragweed

-Hand-pulling is the best method to get rid of giant ragweed.
+Hand-pulling in the early spring before flowering is the best method to get rid of giant ragweed.
+Early eradication prevents seeds from forming.
 The plant's roots are shallow and come out of the ground easily.
-However, make sure to wear thick gardening gloves and long sleeves and pants, as ragweed can cause rashes via skin contact.
+However, make sure to wear thick gardening gloves and long sleeves and pants, as ragweed sap can cause skin irritation for some people.